yuningli-nicole/sql-data-warehouse-and-analytics-project/README.md

 In this project, I built a comprehensive solution for data warehousing and analytics, guiding you through building a data warehouse and uncovering actionable insights.
 I developed this project for my portfolio, showcasing my personal approach to industry best practices in data engineering and analytics.

+The warehouse project includes the design and implementation of a data warehouse, the ETL process, and analytical queries for reporting.
+It showcases how to organize raw operational data into structured layers (bronze, silver, gold) to enable efficient analysis and insights.
+Ideal for data analysts, engineers, and anyone looking to understand end-to-end warehouse architecture using SQL Server.

+The analytics project includes a curated collection of SQL scripts for data exploration, analytics, and reporting.
+This repository provides ready-to-use queries for analyzing databases, calculating key metrics, uncovering time-based trends, performing cumulative and segmentation analysis, and more.
+Each script is designed with best practices in mind to help data analysts and BI professionals efficiently explore and interpret relational data.

 ---

 ## 💡Project Overview